mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 In this section, it is indicated the location of your new project and you have to choose its Template:

-   * **Git repo path** (*mandatory*, not editable): This is the path, gathered from Project Name and Tenant, that specifies the location of your project on GitLab.
+   * **Git repo path** (*mandatory*, not editable): This is the path where the configuration will be saved on gitlab, calculated from project name and tenant.
+It specifies the location of your project on GitLab.

    * **Visibility** (*mandatory*, copy not editable): The "Internal" visibility states that your project can be cloned by any logged-in user.